JamesWWilson/JamesWWilson.github.io/_posts/2021-02-21-The-Seven-Pillars-of-Statistical-Wisdom-Visualized.md

 "A measurement with no context is just a number" Stigler writes to start out his chapter on Likelihood.
 Probability distributions are one of many ways to provide such context.
 They are used to summarize the probabilities of possible values of a random variable, as well as to calculate the confidence intervals for parameters involved in hypothesis testing.
 Bayesian focused statisticians use probability distributions in their defining of their prior and posterior distributions for hypothesis testing.
 Two common way of approaching probabilty distributions include probability density functions (PDF) and cummulative distribution functions (CDF), which we will see shortly.

-In the real world, the shape of a histogram of most random samples will match a well-known probability distribution.
+The shape of a histogram of most random samples will match a well-known probability distribution.
 Common distributions are 'common' because they occur again and again in different and sometimes unexpected domains.
 Determining the type of distribution is useful when you need to know which outcomes are most likely, the spread of potential values, and the likelihood of different results.

-In our case, the Penguin reaserch team that produced our data collected "Delta13C and Delta15N SI signatures of blood tissue, obtained during egg laying".
+In this situation, the Penguin reaserch team that produced our data collected "Delta13C and Delta15N SI signatures of blood tissue, obtained during egg laying.
 The Delta 15 N values from the blood samples were helpful in testing the amount of Nitrogen in the biome, which can aid in indicating the foraging and /or dieting behaviors and niches that male and female penguins might occupy [^5].

 Let's consider a scenario where a researcher comes across a Delta 15 N value of 9.
 What is the probability of finding a value greater than 9 in our population?
 Rather, can we determine how rare of a chance this value occurs in our data?